kh8fb/tensormask-segmentation-server/README.md

 # tensormask-segmentation-server
-A cli-based server for obtaining [integrated directional gradients](https://github.com/kh8fb/intermediate-gradients) and [integrated gradients](https://arxiv.org/abs/1703.01365) from images using `curl` requests.
+A cli-based server for obtaining image segmentation prediction masks from images using `curl` requests using the [TensorMask](https://arxiv.org/pdf/1903.12174.pdf) state-of-the-art segmentation model.

 ### Installation